sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-12-06-strikethrough-text-in-documents-using-java/index.md

 draft: false
 url: /2021/12/06/strikethrough-text-in-documents-using-java/
 author: 'Shoaib Khan'
 summary: 'Probably you have some content that is no more valid.
 Let’s cross it out.
 Crossing out is one of the ways, used to highlight the invalid content within the documents.
-In order to automate the cross-out within the applications, this article shows how to strikethrough text in documents in Java.
+In order to automate the cross-out within the applications, this article shows how to strikethrough text in documents in Java.'

-The following topics are discussed in this article.

-*   Java API for Strikethrough Annotations
-*   How to Strikeout Text in Documents'
 tags: ['Cross out Text', 'Cross out Text in Java', 'Strike through Text in Java', 'Strikeout Text', 'Strikethrough Text']
 categories: ['GroupDocs.Annotation Product Family']
 ---